lorimark/dev-essential/context/root/opt/dev-essential/README.md

 This can be hooked in to the users local .bashrc file to cause the prompt to be improved indicating when the user is operating in the container.

+Add the following line to your local user .bashrc file;

+`[ -f "/.bashrc_container" ] && source "/.bashrc_container"`

+This will check if there is a `/.bashrc_container` file available in the root folder, and if there is, it will process it in to the bash environment.
+The purpose is to modify the prompt to include information about the running container.